Skip to content

 Method Signature

-// Decrement a field by a specified value
+// Decreases a field by the specified value

 setDecrBy(SFunction<T, ?> column, Number val)

-// Decrement a field by a specified value when the condition is met
+// Decreases a field by the specified value when the condition is met

 setDecrBy(boolean condition, SFunction<T, ?> column, Number val)